tenjohokwen/4frika/readme_todo.md

 run maven with alternative central repo
 -----------------------------------------

+* By default, the central repo used is the one configured in settings.xml
+* the settings.xml has also been configured in such a way that an alternate repo may be used
-* append to it " -P  \!groupon" e.g
+* Give in a cmd and append to it " -P  \!groupon" e.g

 ```
  mvn duplicate-finder:check  -P  \!groupon
 ```

+* This means that intellij idea will be using the groupon repo (since the soln above is to use the cmd line)